-6. Pa 6.
-Passengers a.)
-The licensee must not cause or permit a greater number of passengers to be conveyed in the vehicle than that which is stated on the licensee. b.)
+The licensee must not cause or permit a greater number of passengers to be conveyed in the vehicle than that which is stated on the a.) licence. b.)
 The licensee must ensure that seatbelt legislation is complied with in respect of themselves and passengers, specifically in respect of children.
 The licensee must not allow to be conveyed in the front of a licensed vehicle: c.)
-More than one person, unless the vehicle is manufactured to carry two front seat passengers and there are seatbelts for both passengers to use Any passenger under the age of 10, unless there is an impairment that would mean it is safer to sit in the front seat. d.) e.)
+More than one person, unless the vehicle is manufactured to carry two front seat passengers and there are seatbelts for both passengers to use Any passenger under the age of 10, unless there is an impairment that would mean it is safer to sit in the front seat. d.)
+The licensee must not, without the express consent of the hirer, convey or permit any other person in the vehicle. e.)
 The licensee must provide all reasonable assistance to passengers and especially those with a disability.
-The Equality Act 2010 places specific duties on licensees which must be observed at all times: Duty to Assist Passengers in Wheelchairs To carry the passenger while in a wheelchair Not to make any additional charge for doing so If the passenger chooses to sit in a passenger seat, to carry the wheelchair To take such steps as it necessary to ensure that the passenger is carried in safety and reasonable comfort To give the passenger such mobility assistance as is reasonably required Duty to Carry Guide Dogs and Assistance Dogs The licensee must carry guide, hearing and all other prescribed assistance dogs in their vehicle.
+The Equality Act 2010 places specific duties on licensees which must be observed at all times: Duty to Assist Passengers in Wheelchairs To carry the passenger while in a wheelchair Not to make any additional charge for doing so If the passenger chooses to sit in a passenger seat, to carry the wheelchair To take such steps as it necessary to ensure that the passenger is carried in safety and reasonable comfort To give the passenger such mobility assistance as is reasonably required Duty to Carry Guide Dogs and Assistance Dogs